lbarbaris/lbarbaris/README.md

 ### About me
 - Saint-Petersburg
 - SUAI student
-- backend developer in СБЕР (Java)
+- backend developer and load tester in СБЕР (Java)

 <!--
 **lbarbaris/lbarbaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.